 I pocketed the note and scampered from the scene, but not before pausing to turn off the stove, as the noise of the kettle was like a police siren.
 I may kill the odd person now and again, sometimes one at a time or sometimes five, all at once, in a brakeless car.
 But he should never get promoted before me doing what he did.
 Fair is fair.
 Just saying.

-I am being pulled over by a highway patrol car.
+I am actually being pulled over by a whistling kettle, highway patrol car.
 I'm so deep in thought about Raven's curiosity that I don't notice I'm going ninety-five miles an hour.

 Nice going, Sherlock.

 I can see the cop walking up to my Topaz in the side mirror after I finally pull off the side of the highway.
 He's got Mediterranian type dark skin and he's shortish, much like the body I have in my trunk.
 His tie ends way too far up his belly, he's missed a button on his uniform and he's having difficulty getting the ticket book out of his thigh pocket; an obvious rookie.